Expertise to help you reach your goals and maximize the value of your financial data.

 Open banking also lets you choose services from a wide competitive set and access new financial products.
 You can link bank accounts to loyalty programs, share data with accountants and advisors, and even speed up the loan process by automatically and safely transferring data into application forms.

-More than anything, open banking puts the power back in the hands of the customer.
+More than anything, open banking puts the power in the hands of financial services companies and their customers.

 If you're looking for an analogy, look to something like Amazon or LinkedIn where you can connect your account to multiple third-party businesses.
 That’s the vision of open banking.